greenboxal/doggohub/doc/ci/environments.md

 ## Dynamic environments

-As the name suggests, it is possible to create environments on the fly by just declaring their names dynamically in `.gitlab-ci.yml`.
+As the name suggests, it is possible to create environments on the fly by just declaring their names dynamically in `.doggohub-ci.yml`.
 Dynamic environments is the basis of [Review apps](review_apps/index.md).

-GitLab Runner exposes various [environment variables][variables] when a job runs, and as such, you can use them as environment names.
+DoggoHub Runner exposes various [environment variables][variables] when a job runs, and as such, you can use them as environment names.
 Let's add another job in our example which will deploy to all branches except `master`: